-The presence of long-term survival includes an additional parameters.
-In this case, a modification in the PDF and the survival function is necessary.
-From the survival function (\ref{scurefrac1}), the long term probability density function is given by
+The presence of long-term survival includes an additional parameter.
+In this case, modifications in the PDF and the survival function are necessary.
+From the survival function (\ref{scurefrac1}), the long-term probability density function is given by

 where $\beta>0$ and $\alpha>0$ are, respectively, the scale and shape parameters and $p\in (0,1)$ denotes the proportion of ``cured'' or ``immune'' individuals.
 Let $X_1,\ldots,X_n$ be a random sample of the long-term Weibull distribution, the likelihood function considering data with random censoring is given by: